 Feeling sorry for yourself feels good sometimes - to wallow in self-pity.
 But as a long-term strategy, is not very effective.

 On the Left, or the Right - it doesn't matter.
-They will tell you that the whole system is fixed, so why bother trying.
+They will tell you that the whole system is fixed, so why bother trying?
 Don't fund your 401(k), they say - that is just a scam.
-And those illegal immigrants are taking all our jobs.
-And why bother trying hard at work, if they won't pay you a "living wage" anyway?
-And Obama will just tax you to death, right?
-So being unemployed is an act of patriotism.
+Those illegal immigrants are taking all our jobs.
+Why bother trying hard at work, if they won't pay you a "living wage" anyway?
+Obama will just tax you to death, right?
+So being unemployed is an act of patriotism!

 Just give up, do drugs, blow your brains out.

 Sounds like a plan.
 For them, anyway.
 I have other ideas.

 The harsh reality is, reality is not that harsh.
 If you are willing to work hard, learn some useful skills, apply yourself, save a little money, well, after 20-30 years, you will become quite comfortably wealthy.